fuglaro/filet-cloud/README.md

 # TODO (Current WIP)
 * Installation enhancement pass:
   * Wee-Mighty Deployment:
-    * Radxa ZERO 3W + BEEFY custom heatsink + 512 MicroSD + Crucial X9 Pro 4TB + fcgenthumb + Power Optimisation.
     * Add RockChip Hardware acceleration variation of fcgenthumb (see https://github.com/Fruit-Pi/gstreamer-rockchip)
-    * https - accept certs via env var or auto setup with let's encrypt autocert NewListener (with domain provided by FC_DOMAIN).
+    * HW Accelerated thumbnail generation inc. JPEG -> NPU/GPU sampling -> JPEG specific chipset optimisation.
+    * HW Accelerated HS512 in JWT decoding.
     * Backup active-folder plugin.
 Output file links to a backup output file.
 Command first outputs the message "Running in background - refresh to monitor...", flushes, then launches the backup in background with redirection of both channels to the backup output file, then returns.
 Add this as a long-running-actions tips and tricks.
-    * Record idle power consumption.
     * Record folder and file retrieval speed: see benchmark folder.
-    * HW Accelerated thumbnail generation inc. JPEG -> NPU/GPU sampling -> JPEG specific chipset optimisation.
-    * HW Accelerated HS512 in JWT decoding.
-    * Nice shiny photo.
 * Update demo video (on firefox for mac with darkmode for better styling) - switch to Mobile phone view to demo profile view..
 * Add to xtermjs tools list.